Decibel Meters vs. Sound Meter Apps & Cheap Noise Meters5th Apr 2019

 Noise measurement instruments, and decibel meters, in particular, can vary hugely in cost as well as in complexity.
 It is possible to find instruments on the internet for little as £20, but these very low-cost noise meters can, in reality, be inaccurate to the order of 4-5dB if not more so, and with each 3dB change representing a doubling or halving of noise, it is potentially not only risky to people’s hearing but also to businesses in general if the wrong choice of meter is made.

-Although there are many professionals who are using complicated and expensive noise measurement instruments every day, for the majority of health and safety practitioners noise is just a small part of their jobs.
+Although there are many professionals who are using complicated and expensive decibel meters every day, for the majority of health and safety practitioners, noise is just a small part of their jobs.
 They understandably are looking for the cheapest and easiest meter to 'get the job done'.
 There are several applications, like with the smartphone Apps, that these simple meters might be adequate for, such as testing fire alarm noise levels and simple office or machinery noise level checks.
 However, many of these meters are not legally compliant with international noise measurement standards.
-This means that they cannot be used in compliance situations for example in workplace noise assessments (under the 2005 Noise at Work Regulations).
+This means that they cannot be used to measure occupational noise in compliance situations for example in workplace noise assessments (under the 2005 Noise at Work Regulations).

-The minimum requirements for a compliant noise at work decibel meter are that it is an integrating averaging meter compliant with IEC 61672-1:2002 and that it measures:
+The minimum requirements for a compliant noise at work sound meter are that it is an integrating averaging meter compliant with IEC 61672-1:2002 and that it measures: